-Disciplinary Hearing Committee
+Student Conduct Hearing Committee

-The Hearing Panel.
-The College President or designee shall, at the beginning of each academic school year, establish a standing panel from which one or more Disciplinary Hearing Committees may be appointed.
+The Student Conduct Hearing Panel.
+The College President or designee shall, at the beginning of each academic school year, establish a standing panel from which one or more Student Conduct Hearing Committees may be appointed.
 The panel shall be made up of the following:

-- Five students, whose names are submitted to the College President or designee by the Associated Students' Organization governing body. - Five instructors, whose names are submitted to the College President or designee by the College Academic Senate. - Five administrators appointed by the College President, the CSSO, or designee.
+- Five students, whose names are submitted to the College President or Designee by the Associated Students' Organization governing body. - Five instructors, whose names are submitted to the College President or Designee by the College Academic Senate. - Five administrators appointed by the College President, the CSSO, or Designee.

-From the panel described above, the CSSO, or designee shall appoint a committee consisting of one student, one instructor, and one administrator to hear each disciplinary case.
+From the panel described above, the CSSO, or Designee shall appoint a committee consisting of one student, one instructor, and one administrator to hear each Student Conduct Hearing.